 Content on Sidebars can be a great attention grabber too.
 To optimize, place a square image, with text and enable subscribe right there.
 If you can’t do that, then link the image to your landing page.

 29.Create Landing Pages

-A dedicated landing page makes sharing the offers outside your website much easier.
+A dedicated landing page is one of the top best practices for your lead magnet.
+It makes sharing the offers outside your website much easier.

 Here’s an easy way to break it down the anatomy of a landing page: Start with a bold attention grabbing headline.
 Your list of teaser bullets.
 A call to action and the sign up box.
 Add a solid testimonial or as-seen-on logos to increase credibility.